 I am Syrian and I was born in Syria where I started my social life.
 I have grown up in a big conservative family in Damascus consists of a wonderful parents and very nice sisters and brothers.
 All the family members were pushing me toward success and distinction.
 The social network that I have built during my life, including friends, professors, students, neighbours and work mates, is indeed my actual heart providing me with motivation and enthusiasm.
 This network is still extending as I always tend to work in a group of people with whom I share a lot of ideas and events.
 I like teaching my experience to friends as well as being a student to gain from them.
-My favourite sport is riding, Arabian, horses which is due to the motivations I had from my dad as he used to raise horses in his ranch, but also, I enjoy playing some other sports especially the ones that require teams such as football, basketball and volleyball.
-Dealing with mean and rude behaviours is not in my experience as I always come across with very nice people from all over the world who immediately become my friends, and fortunately the communication facilities nowadays let me keep in touch.
+My favourite sport is riding, Arabian, horses which is due to the motivations I had from my dad as he used to raise horses in his ranch, but also, I enjoy some other sports especially the ones that require teams such as football, basketball and volleyball.
+Dealing with mean and rude behaviours is not in my experience as I always come across with very nice people from all over the world who immediately become my friends, and fortunately the communicating facilities nowadays let me keep in touch.

 About My Research

-The aim of the project was employing solution and solid-state NMR for facilitating chromatography method development.
+The aim of the project is employing solution and solid-state NMR for facilitating chromatography method development.
 NMR relaxation measurements were utilized to study qualitatively and quantitatively the hydrophobic interactions between studied analytes and stationary phases as well as mobile phases which are commonly used in reversed phase chromatography systems.

 As heterogeneous samples consisting of a mixture of solution and solid were investigated, spinning the samples in the magic angle MAS ≈ 54.7° with respect to the magnetic field B0 (Fig.1) had a very active role in resolving the spectra by averaging out the bulk magnetic susceptibility which results in broadening the lines of spectra.
 Thus, using solid-state NMR was essential in our study.